Women. Daughters, Mothers, Grandmothers, Sisters, Aunts, Friends.

-I am thinking about friends of my Mother, friends of my daughters, and Mothers to others who are my friends – more than that – they are my gatekeepers, my right shoulder truth-bearers, heraldry of my right to love myself.
+I am thinking about all women who are my gatekeepers, my right shoulder truth-bearers, heraldry of my right to love myself.

 Some have no mothers.
 Some have two mothers.
 Others could have been my mother.
+One was my Mother.
 Some are not even mothers, while still others are the mothers of children from other mothers, placed in their care to thrive.
 Some are amazing mothers even though they themselves were not mothered well.
 Some are mothers with children lost who forever reside within the holes they left behind in the very core of their mother’s being.
-Some are sisters, and some are soul sisters.
+Some are sisters, and some are soul sisters, and some are daughters.
 One is me.

 My own daughters are not even my flesh and blood.
-They are my husband’s girls, and my son’s half sisters.
-They are my steps, yes, but that is only their label.
+They are my son’s half sisters.
+They are my bonus daughters, yes, but that is only their label.

-To me, they are two women that I learned to mother and two women who let me into corners of their hearts even when they didn’t want to, were forced to, or had no other option but to let. me. be. part of their stories.
-These daughters were children when I was still selfish, having never mothered and having only been mothered, myself.
+To me, they are two women that I learned to mother and two women who let me into corners of their hearts even when they didn’t want to, were forced to, or had no other option but to let me be part of their stories.
+These daughters were children when I was still selfish, having never mothered before.

 These women tore me apart inside.
 These women inspired my greatness.
 These women turned me inside out and upside down.
-I’m talking 360-no-scope.
-I’m talking they marked up and mucked up and twisted up my life path until I found myself so far from anything I ever expected to be that I wasn’t even sure I liked myself, much less understood the truth about self-love.
+They marked up and mucked up and twisted up my life path until I found myself so far from anything I ever expected to be that I wasn’t even sure I liked myself, much less understood the truth about self-love.
 These women, they raised me.

-It turns out that step daughters have special powers.
+It turns out that bonus daughters have special powers.
 They laugh behind your back.
 They give you regrets.
 They bring you bird’s nests.
 They mess up your four-day weekends.
-They track mud into your heart, and when that clay dries, it is like you birthed them yourself.
+They track mud into your heart, and when that clay dries, it is like you birthed them while you birthed yourself.

 What I learned from these daughters of mine is that they are my mother, and every mother, and every woman, and every daughter, and every mother’s wish for her daughter’s soul – for the purest most treasured corners of her heart.

-When it comes to these women, it’s guttural, people.
-I mean raw, wretched, and mangled-giving-birth-without-drugs real.
-These girls, they shoved my own demons in my face like undeniable mirrors and drove me to hollow out the very essence of my female legacy.
+When it comes to these women, it’s guttural.
+I mean raw, wake you up real.
+These girls, they shoved my own demons in my face like undeniable mirrors and drove me to hollow out the very essence of my maternal legacy.

 After all things, their value to me is beyond measure, for they bought me through the transition that allowed my life to erupt into magnificent motherhood.